intlify/vite-plugin-vue-i18n/README.md

   plugins: [
     vue(), // you need to install `@vitejs/plugin-vue` vueI18n({
+      // if you want to use Vue I18n Legacy API, you need to set `compositionOnly: false`
+      // compositionOnly: false,

       // you need to set i18n resource including paths !
       include: path.resolve(__dirname, './path/to/src/locales/**')
     })